chipsalliance/firrtl-spec/spec.md

 ## Registers

-Registers are small stateful elements of a design.
+Registers are stateful elements of a design.

 Registers can be connected (see [@sec:connects]).
 The state of the register is controlled through what is connected to it.